-- Hydrodynamic Separator (HS-5 Unit) Hydrodynamic Separators are designed to remove heavy particles, floating debris and hydrocarbons from stormwater.
+• Hydrodynamic Separator (HS-5 Unit)

+Hydrodynamic Separators are designed to remove heavy particles, floating debris and hydrocarbons from stormwater.
 Stormwater enters the system where floatables and oils are separated prior to the clarified stormwater runoff discharging to an outlet pipe.
-See below for additional information about the TSS rates utilized for these proprietary BMPs. - Subsurface Infiltration System (SIS)
+See below for additional information about the TSS rates utilized for these proprietary BMPs.

+• Subsurface Infiltration System (SIS)

 Subsurface infiltration systems are designed to detain and infiltrate runoff from the site.
-The subsurface infiltration system is comprised of 115 ADS SC-740 plastic chambers.
+The subsurface infiltration system is comprised pipe and stone.
 Runoff is designed to exfiltrate through the system bottom.

-TABLE 3: TSS REMOVAL CALCULATION WORKSHEET
+TABLE 3: TSS REMOVAL CALCULATION WORKSHEET1